 “In addition, there is little explicit work on combatting the downside of a simulation model's immediacy — the tendency of some audiences to 'project' added reality onto a simple simulation, mistakenly understanding the superficial similarity between simulated agents and real organisms as the point of a model, for instance.”
 (Wheeler et al. 2002, §3.1)

-Secondly, each of the stylised facts may have been derived by a bottom-up
+- Secondly, each of the stylised facts may have been derived

 approach (statistically inferring patterns from data) or from a separate

 theoretically-derived model which was also shown to act as a valid

 - For the former, high price volatility (“price volatility is highly autocorrelated.
 Empirically, market volatility is known to come in 'clusters'.”): this is something observed empirically by market analysts.
 (It may also be predicted by other theoretical models, but we assume that it was first observed 'on the floor'.)